AdhamAfis/Lex/README.md

 ## Plugin System

-Lex features a flexible plugin system that allows loading language definitions from JSON files without recompiling the application.
+Lex features a flexible and enhanced plugin system that allows loading and prioritizing language definitions from JSON files without recompiling the application.

 ### Using Language Plugins